discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

-Programmable matter is basically the idea that if you have many many very simple robots than you can do interesting things, for example you can make them assemble into complicated useful shapes, or make them modify their environment in a way that a more classic robot would not be able to achieve.
+Programmable matter is basically the idea that if you have many many very simple robots then you can do interesting things, for example you can make them assemble into complicated useful shapes, or make them modify their environment in a way that a more classic robot would not be able to achieve.
 The talk featured (or "features" as the video is on the Internet)